el-vida/NoisyNeuroSIM/README.md

 ### 2.1 - Get NeuroSIM V1.4

-First, clone the repository for NeuroSIM V1.4 ( https://github.com/neurosim/DNN_NeuroSim_V1.4 ) to the location of your preference.
+First, clone the repository for NeuroSIM V1.4 ( https://github.com/neurosim/DNN_NeuroSim_V1.4 ) to a location of your preference.

 ### 2.2 - Modify NeuroSIM accordingly